Sharpiless/Nanocrystals-Deep-Learning/Uni-Mol/README.md

 ├── train.lmdb
 ```

-We do not split validation set as we want to train mdoel on all the ".cif" files.
+We do not split validation set as we want to train mdoel on all the substances.

 ### Finetune your model